Phylactery-VTT/Phylactery/README.md

   - A: Stub

 - Q: Can I use this for my commercial product/website without crediting you?
   - A: Absolutely!
 There are a few requirements, though.
-First, this software must retain the MIT license.
+First, read the [License](LICENSE) and follow any rules contained therein.
 Second, I am not liable for what this program does or what you do with it.
 Use it at your own risk.

 - Q: Why is this FAQ so short?
   - A: People don't ask many questions.